 “To whom it may concern:

-Hi, as you already know my names is Renny.
+Hi, as you already know my name is Renny.
 To start off things I just wanted to say my thanks to the Perseus House, Inc. staffing.
-Reasons behind the thanks is because they gave me all the supply’s that I needed for the cornholes.
-I had a good time making the games for the Joe Root’s Restaurant.
+The reason behind the thanks is because they gave me all the supply’s that I needed for the cornholes.
+I had a good time making the games for Joe Root’s Restaurant.
 It made me realize a few things: